zamiere/tidal-connect-docker/README.md

 4. Trouble shooting

+* NO VOLUME *
+Please check your volume setting on your device and use your device to increase the volume.
+If setup/dac is recognized it you will see volume changes also updating in the HifiBerry Audio Controls.

+* DAC NOT RECOGNIZED / NOT PLAYING *
 There are known issues whereas playback is not working, as the DAC is not recognized.
 You can check the logs from the Docker image by running:
 ```